Staff and Board Members

 Treasurer

-Mike grew up in Milton, MA and the Blue Hills was a resource throughout his childhood, whether he was enjoying the view from Eliot Tower or skiing for the first time at the Blue Hills Ski Area.
+Mike grew up in Milton, MA, and the Blue Hills was a resource throughout his childhood, whether he was enjoying the view from Eliot Tower or skiing for the first time at the Blue Hills Ski Area.
 Now living in Canton, MA, he and his family have been supporters of Friends of the Blue Hills since first learning of the organization.
-Mike has worked for 24 years at Fidelity Investments in a variety of roles, from financial planning services to relationship management and sales.
+Mike has worked since 1998 at Fidelity Investments in a variety of roles, from financial planning services to relationship management and sales.
 He is currently a VP of Sales, presenting Fidelity’s Workplace Giving solution and helping companies manage broad-based employee philanthropy programs.
-He is enthusiastic about promoting the Blue Hills as an incredible resource open to all, and building support for its protection.
+He is enthusiastic about promoting the Blue Hills as an incredible resource open to all and building support for its protection.
 Mike holds an MBA from Suffolk University and a BS in Education from Boston University.

 Carina Bandle

-Carina has been involved with the Friends of Blue Hills for several years as a National Trails Day project coordinator and trail maintenance volunteer.
-In her leadership capacity she has received multiple Partner of the Year awards on behalf of the ongoing relationship with REI.
-Most recently Carina serves as chair of our Clean Parks Committee, and is excited to help the Friends launch its Advocacy Committee in 2022.
-Carina is an avid outdoor enthusiast and frequents BH trails as a trail runner, cyclist, amateur photographer and steward.
-She obtained her Master’s of Science in Conservation Biology from the University of Wisconsin-Madison.
+Carina has been involved with Friends of Blue Hills for several years as a National Trails Day project coordinator and trail maintenance volunteer.
+In her leadership capacity she has received multiple Partner of the Year awards on behalf of a relationship with REI.
+Carina has served as chair of our Clean Parks Committee, and helped launch the Advocacy Committee in 2022.
+Carina is an avid outdoor enthusiast and frequents Blue Hills trails as a trail runner, cyclist, amateur photographer, and steward.
+She obtained her master’s of science in Conservation Biology from the University of Wisconsin-Madison.

 Dan Barcan